-A rate "lock" or "commitment" is a lender's promise to hold a certain interest rate and a particular number of points for you for a certain period during your application process.
-This protects you from going through your whole application process and discovering at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to freeze a particular interest rate and a particular number of points for you for a certain period while your application is processed.
+This ensures that your interest rate cannot go up during the application process.

-Although there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
-A lending institution may agree to lock in an interest rate and points for a longer period, like sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer spans generally costing more.
+The lender will agree to lock in an interest rate and points for a longer period, say 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.

 More Ways to Get a Great Interest Rate

-In addition to going with the shorter rate lock period, there are more ways you can attain the best rate.
-A bigger down payment will give you a lower interest rate, since you're starting out with more equity.
-You could opt to pay points to reduce your rate for the loan term, meaning you pay more initially.
-To many people, this makes sense and is a good deal..
+There are more ways to get a low rate, in addition to choosing a shorter rate lock period.
+A larger down payment will result in a better interest rate, because you'll be starting out with a good deal of equity.
+You can pay points to bring down your rate for the life of the loan, meaning you pay more initially.
+For many people, this makes sense and is a good deal..

 Savers Home Loans can answer questions about rate lock periods & many others.
 Call us at (800) 974-0509.